Retinopathy of prematurity: Screening

-Any premature baby with severe illness in perinatal period (Respiratory distress syndrome, sepsis, blood transfusion, Intra ventricular haemorrhage, apnoeic episodes, etc.) may also be offered ROP screening.
+Any premature baby with severe illness in perinatal period (respiratory distress syndrome, sepsis, blood transfusion, intraventricular haemorrhage, apnoeic episodes, etc.) may also be offered ROP screening.

 Timing

 Retinal examination with scleral depression is generally recommended for patients born before 30–32 weeks gestation, or 4–6 weeks of life, whichever is later.
 It is then repeated every 1–3 weeks until vascularization is complete (or until disease progression mandates treatment).

+The 2016 screening guidelines offer a schedule which detects "prethreshold ROP" (defined by ETROP study) with 99% confidence, usually before any required treatment.
+The following table is a simplified overview of screening guidelines without accounting for clinical judgement factors that might lead to more frequent screening (e.g., tempo [rate at which disease is progressing], presence of pre-plus, number of clock-hours involved).
+Plus disease and A-ROP are excluded because their presence is an indication for treatment.

+Termination of acute screening occurs when one of the following five criteria are met: